knork-fork/zet-gtfs-backend/README.md

-# Live ZET GTFS
+# Live ZET GTFS API

-Live ZET GTFS data presented on a leaflet map.
+Live ZET GTFS data API provider.

+**Frontend**: [zet-web](https://github.com/MatijaNovosel/zet-web) (presented on a leaflet map)

-Data is polled periodically (default: every 5 minutes) from official ZET API (https://www.zet.hr/odredbe/datoteke-u-gtfs-formatu/669).
+Data is polled periodically (live version: every 5 seconds) from official ZET API (https://www.zet.hr/odredbe/datoteke-u-gtfs-formatu/669).

-As a good will mechanism, if no activity is detected for certain time (default: 10 minutes) the app will stop polling the API until activity is detected again.
+As a good will mechanism, if no activity is detected for certain time (live version: 20 seconds) the app will stop polling the API until activity is detected again.

 ### Installation